-In general, party and campaign financing processes have not been very transparent in the past.
-Upper limits to campaign financing are set by law, but enforcement and oversight are not very effective.
-Electoral campaign expenditures are financed by public funds and private financing, but ineffective monitoring often enables the latter to be rather opaque.
-No real mechanisms exist for applying penalties in the event of irregularities.
+In the past, party and campaign financing processes have not been highly transparent.
+Upper limits to campaign financing are set by law, but enforcement and oversight are often not fully effective.
+Electoral campaign expenditures are both publicly and privately financed, but deficient monitoring often allows the latter funding flows to be rather opaque.
+There is a lack of mechanisms for applying penalties in the event of irregularities.
 Law No. 20,640, approved in October 2012, made it possible for a political coalition to support candidates on a joint basis.
-This process is voluntary and binding, and joint campaign expenditures are limited by the current publictransparency law (Ley de Transparencia, Límite y Control del Gasto Electoral).
-This limit is set at 10% of the amount allocated for normal elections.
+This decision is voluntary but binding; joint campaign expenditures are limited by the current public-transparency law (Ley de Transparencia, Límite y Control del Gasto Electoral).

-At the end of 2014, wide-ranging evidence of corruption in political-party funding came to light.
+By the end of 2014, wide-ranging evidence of corruption in political-party funding came to light.
 As the investigation progressed, more and more politicians and political parties across the ideological spectrum turned out to be involved.
 However, the courts have tended to impose fairly insubstantial penalties.
 As a response to the crisis, former President Bachelet convened an anti-corruption council that proposed several anti-corruption measures, including new restrictions on private campaign funding, which were largely enacted in April 2016.
-With Law No. 20,900, which modifies former Law No. 19,884, a higher base amount is provided by the state for electoral campaigns, but enterprises are barred from providing funding to political parties or campaigns.
+With Law No. 20,900, which modifies former Law No. 19,884, a higher base amount is provided by the state for electoral campaigns and enterprises are barred from providing funding to political parties or campaigns.
 In addition, anonymous donations became illegal and all donations must be transparently registered.